Materials geared towards the background and history of African Americans, including the slave trade (slavery) and historical wars.

-The following resources are all located at the Milwaukee Public Library and on the web for you to use for your African-American genealogical search.
-The call numbers (Dewey Classification numbers) are provided to make locating these materials easy.
+The following resources are all located at the Milwaukee Public Library and on the web for you to use for your African American genealogical search.
+Links to our CountyCat catalog are provided to make it easy to locate these materials.

 The African Slave Trade From the Fifteenth to the Nineteenth Century

 Reports and papers of the meeting of experts organized by Unesco at Port-au-Prince, Haiti, 31 January to 4 February 1978.
 326 A258